gadget1999/Kobo-Weather-Dashboard/README.md

 ## Step 2: Install FBInk

-`fbink` lets you print debug/status messages to the Kobo screen.
+`FBInk` allows scripts to print text or display images on the Kobo screen.

-1. Download the latest `fbink` binary from the [FBInk discussion page](https://www.mobileread.com/forums/showthread.php?t=299110).
+1. Download the `fbink` binary from the [FBInk discussion page](https://www.mobileread.com/forums/showthread.php?t=299110).
-2. Connect the Kobo Touch via USB.
+2. Connect the Kobo Touch to PC via USB.
 3. Copy `KoboRoot.tgz` into the `.kobo` folder.
 4. Safely eject the device.
 5. The Kobo will reboot and install FBInk automatically.